 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

 Teachers will keep a record of work accessed, work completed and submitted for marking and also attendance at live lessons.
-Heads of Faculty will collate this information and raise any concerns they have with you by telephone call and also with the Head of House from a pastoral support point of view.
+Heads of Faculty will collate this information and raise any concerns they have with you by telephone call or email and also with the Head of Year from a pastoral support point of view.

 Students will have a weekly tutor time session where they can raise any concerns or barriers to learning.
 Tutors will also call tutees regularly to complete welfare checks and this is an opportunity for you to speak with the member of staff about your child’s engagement.